drivet/website/content/blog/technical/theremin-build.md

 allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </div>

-The basic upshot of that video is that if you learn how to play the four high notes of an octave, plus the starting C note, you can play the beginning of "Somewhere Over The Rainbow".
+The basic upshot is that if you learn how to play the four high notes of an octave, plus the starting C note, you can play the beginning of "Somewhere Over The Rainbow".
 A concrete goal - I like it.
 I'll let you all know how it goes.

 In the meantime, here's a video of me just making random noises:

+[3]: /blog/miscellanea/theremin-intro.html

 [4]: https://en.wikipedia.org/wiki/Arduino